 - Drain the chickpeas well.
 Mix the oil with the spices in a bowl.
 Add the chickpeas and mix well.
 Place on baking paper and roast in the oven at 180 degrees Celsius for about 45 minutes until crispy.

 - In the meantime, peel the kohlrabi and cut into sticks about 1 cm thick.
 If you use kohlrabi leaves or fresh spinach, roughly cut it.
 Peel garlic and chop finely.
 Peel and quarter the red onion and cut into thin strips.
+Dice the tomato.
 Have the spices ready.